Merișani: Transportation

 The main way to get to Merișani is by car.
 There are a national road and several county roads.
 The railway is the other access way, but trains are very rare.

 Economy

-There are local resources, like oil, forests and large lakes.
+There are local resources, like oil, forests, and large lakes.
 There is also a camp that could help tourist development.

-Merişani is considered, however, the poorest commune in the county.
+Merișani is considered, however, the poorest commune in the county.